tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 If stepping away and taking a walk doesn't do the same thing for you, try to find what does.
 Find a practice that helps you to mentally separate yourself from the actual work involved with updating code and get into a headspace of curiosity and exploration.

-When in the headspace of imagining alternative solutions, ask yourself questions like - "do we have a deadline?", "is either solution objectively better for our needs (speed, memory usage, etc.)?", and "does going forward with the current solution make it harder to use the suggested solution?"
+When in the headspace of imagining alternative solutions, ask yourself questions like - "do we have a deadline?", "is either solution objectively better for our needs (speed, memory usage, etc.)?", and "does going forward with the current solution make it harder to use the suggested solution in the future?"
 The answers to these questions provide more objective points of discussion when comparing alternative solutions.

 After stepping away, you may find advantages or disadvantages to either solution.
 You can now have a more objective and constructive conversation about these.
-Rather than being driven by emotion, I can continue the conversation productively and objectively.
+Rather than being driven by emotion, you can continue the conversation productively and objectively.

 If I am resistant to feedback, I find stepping away can help ease my initial emotions and help me evaluate the situation more thoughtfully.
 At the very least, it can help prevent me from making myself look like a jerk by giving an emotional response.

 ## Conclusion

-Code reviews are an important and challenging part of the software development lifecycle.
+Code reviews are an essential, yet challenging part of the software development lifecycle.
+Part of this challenge comes from the first-line response your ego may have to feedback on your code.

-Working to separate yourself from the code you write can help to reduce some of the emotional aspects of this process and make it easier for you as the receiver to embrace the value of code reviews.
-This separation becomes easier with time, space, and an effort to shift mindsets.
+Working to separate yourself from the code you write can help to reduce some of the emotional aspects of this process and make it easier to embrace the value of code reviews.
+With time, space, and practice, this separation will come more naturally.

-While we want everyone to treat each other with respect, when you assume best intentions and have some level of emotional detachment, it can be easier for reviewers to focus more on giving feedback that results in the best final product and less on how they are delivering the feedback.
+When in doubt, assume best intentions (and maybe step away ;)).